 We always want to consider the type of wood to use a garden box.
 We chose cedar because it’s not treated with chemicals.
 Thus, anything you grow will be safe to eat.
 We do not recommend making this box with a different type of wood.
 In addition to having issues with other woods not being safe for consumption, the chemicals could kill your plants too!

-With the Craft in Style Box, we pre-drilled where the screws will go.
+With the Herb Garden Starter Kit, we pre-drilled where the screws will go.
 If you are not working from the kit, the screw locations do not need to be perfect.
 You will want to use: 12 screws total, 6 on each of the long sides of the box.

 Of the 6 screws on each long sides of the box: 2 will connect the bottom piece to the long sides.
 Those 2 will go anywhere along the bottom of the box.